3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-click-events.md

 > A click event essentially ties a function (as a callback) to an HTML DOM element and specifies what action needs to happen in order to trigger/call/invoke that function (callback).
 In this case, it's a click!

 This pattern is called an **event listener**.
 Events can be clicks, hovers, scrolls etc. It requires that we have a DOM node saved to a variable.
-We can then call `node.addEventListener()` and pass it two arguments, a string with the type of event we are listening for, and a second argument that is a function with an event argument.
+We can then call `node.addEventListener()` and pass it **two arguments**:
+- a string with the type of event we are listening for
+- and a second argument that is a **function** with an **event** parameter.

 This could be either an anonymous function or a function expression/declaration written elsewhere— like in an object **hint hint**